-To prep the activity, I needed:
+To prep for the Oreo moon phases activity, I needed:

-- 1 medium ball (baseball sized)
+- 1 medium ball (baseball-sized)

 - 1 globe or larger sized ball